0

 How to eat it:

-Artichokes are rich in prebiotics, which help nourish beneficial gut bacteria and may contribute to gut-brain health.
-A healthy gut plays a key role in stress management and emotional balance, making prebiotic-rich foods a vital part of a stress-relieving diet.
+Artichokes are rich in prebiotics, which help nourish beneficial gut bacteria and may contribute to a healthy gut-brain connection.
+A healthy gut plays a key role in managing feelings of stress and promoting emotional balance, making prebiotic-rich foods a vital part of a diet that helps you cope with stress.

 These nutrient-dense vegetables are also packed with magnesium, potassium, and vitamin C, which help regulate stress hormone cortisol and support overall well-being.
 Including artichokes in meals can promote gut health and relaxation.

 Tahini is a nutrient-rich spread made from ground sesame seeds.
-It contains healthy fats, magnesium, and amino acids that help relax the nervous system and promote a sense of calm.
-These nutrients play a role in reducing stress and stabilizing mood.
+It contains healthy fats, magnesium, and amino acids that help the nervous system relax and promote a sense of calm.
+These nutrients play a role in helping to relieve feelings of stress and stabilizing mood.

 This sesame-based butter contains tryptophan, an amino acid involved in serotonin production.
 Including tahini in meals can support brain health and help regulate stress levels.